 Later experience an exhilarating cyclo ride through Hanoi's Old Quarter.
 Each cyclo takes one passenger and is operated by a cycle driver behind the carriage.
-Stop for the apportunity to taste same traditional agg seffect before the opportunity to taste some traditional egg coffee, before proceeding to a late lunch.
+Stop for the opportunity to taste some traditional egg coffee, before proceeding to a late lunch.